TITLE 6. ROADWAYS

 Acts 2007, 80th Leg., R.S., Ch.
 295 (H.B.
 1420), Sec.
 1, eff.
 June 15, 2007.

 Sec.
 280.003.
-STREET LIGHTS IN SUBDIVISION LOCATED IN CERTAIN COUNTIES. (a) This section applies only to the unincorporated area of a county that has any of its territory located within 150 miles of an international boundary.
+STREET LIGHTS ON COUNTY ROADS IN CERTAIN COUNTIES. (a) This section applies only to the unincorporated area of a county:

-(b) The commissioners court of a county may by order provide for the establishment of street lights along a county road located in a subdivision.
+(b) The commissioners court of a county may by order provide for the establishment of street lights along a county road.
 The order may provide for:

 (1) the installation, operation, and maintenance of the street lights by: